 The back nine starts with Golf.com’s 6th best hole in the United States, the driveable 10th that measures just 310 yards.
 Jack Nicklaus noted this hole has more options than any short hole in the world.
 Expect to see #10 heavily-featured on the telecast (deservedly), but don’t expect many drives to hit the green.

 On Sunday, especially, when they cut the hole on the far right portion (from the players’ vantage point), and given the slope of the green and bunkering surrounding it, it’ll be a challenge to get near the hole with a wedge after laying up, let alone with the Big Dog from the box.
 Nantz and Sir Nick will be quick to point out, repeatedly, that although a tiny par-4, bogey is always in play on #10, no matter if guys go conservative off the tee or not.
+In general, we give guys a pass on not trying to take on this green from the tee, because it’s far from a no brainer, and the chances of a ball staying on the surface are quite minimal.
 In all, it’s as good a hole as advertised, and a ton of fun to watch.

 After #10, guys get a grown-up par-5 (the first of two on this side) measuring 583 yards.
 Then it’s a few more 400+ yard par-4’s with another mid-to-long iron par-3 (#14, measuring 192 yards) thrown in.
 The finishing trio of holes is mega-solid.
 A diverse mix, it offers bit of everything for both players and viewers.